Amarjyotkaur/Amazon-Reviews-Database-Project/README.md

 ```
 MongoDB is setup to store books metadata, user details and user sessions.
 On top of the give books metadata, we ran a webscrape script using beautiful soup to scrape existing books' title and author stored in a csv file.
 The scrape function was being parallelized to increase throughput.

-Appending the books's title and author directly onto mongoDB would result in it throwing a timeout error.
+Appending the books' title and author directly onto mongoDB would result in it throwing a timeout error.
 Hence, the new information obtained is appeded to the existing books metadata in json format.
 Since the metadata file is not a valid json document, ```json.loads()``` would not work, instead ```ast.literal_eval()``` is used to evaluate the input expression.

 To upload the modified data to mongoDB:
 ```mongoimport --db admin --collection metadatas --authenticationDatabase admin --username admin --password password --drop --file '/home/ubuntu/meta_Kindle_Store.json' --legacy```